ConsenSysMesh/stow-box/README.md

-### Metamask
+## Metamask

-In order to be able to fully use your starter kit you need to download Metmask to manage your Web3 instance and you connection to the Ethereum Blockchain Network.
+In order to be able to fully use your starter kit you need to download Metamask to manage your Web3 instance and you connection to the Ethereum Blockchain Network.

 If you don't have Metamask yet, go to the following link, download and install it https://metamask.io/